Chamber of Hungarian Auditors

 SMO 4: Code of Ethics for Professional Accountants

 The Act LXXV of 2007 on the Chamber of Hungarian Auditors, the Activities of Auditors, and on the Public Oversight of Auditors stipulates that the Hungarian Chamber of Auditors (MKVK) may adopt the rules of professional ethics, taking into consideration the Code of Ethics of the IESBA.
 These rules are subject to the review and approval of the Auditors’ Public Oversight Authority.
 The MKVK has developed a Hungarian Code of Ethics which is harmonized with the IESBA Code of Ethics.
 The IESBA Code of Ethics is to apply to any issues not covered by the MKVK’s Code of Ethics.
-The MKVK has translated and disseminated the 2016 IESBA Code into Hungarian.
+The MKVK last translated the 2018 International Code into Hungarian.
+It intends to translate the 2022 International Code of Ethics for adoption in 2023.

 In addition to the timely translation and publication of amendments to the IESBA Code of Ethics, which permits adjustments to be made to the MKVK’s Code of Ethics, the MKVK maintains and implements annual activities to support its members with the application and implementation of ethical requirements.
 It will incorporate any changes to the ethical requirements into its training materials and review its CPD programming with the goal of providing practical assistance to members.